benhubsch/Directory-Search/README.md

 ## Usage

-The structure of most all commands will be roughly as follows:
+The structure of all commands will be as follows:

 ```
 $ ff [file or directory name] [-flag]
 ```
 Note that every command works with both files and directories.
-If you issue a command that feels unnatural, such as changing directories to a file called helloWorld.js, the program will intelligently change to the directory in which helloWorld.js is contained since changing directories to helloWorld.js makes no sense.
+If you issue a command that feels unnatural, such as changing directories to a file called helloWorld.js, the program will intelligently change to the directory in which helloWorld.js is located, since changing directories to helloWorld.js makes no sense.

 There are 4 main flags you can use: --change-directory (aliased as -c), --open-editor (-e), --open-finder (-f), and --duplicated (-d).
 Changing directories is fairly straightforward and can be done as follows: